ZviRosenfeld/ReadmeLinkVerifier/README.md

 The tool is written in dotnet core, so you'll need to verify that you have dotnet core (v-2.2) installed on you machine.

-To run, you can type the following command (if you want to verify the readme at the repository root named README.md):
+To run, use the following command (if you want to verify the readme at the repository root named README.md):

 ```
 dornet  ReadmeLinkVerifierConsoleApp.dll <RepositoryPath>